ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 26. **Booking statuses**: `PENDING_APPROVAL` → `AWAITING_PAYMENT` (today flow: admin accepted, user must now pay) or `CONFIRMED` (future flow: payment succeeded, or admin cash booking) or `REJECTED` (admin rejected) or `CANCELLED` (user cancelled / timed out / payment failed) or `EXPIRED` (auto-cancelled after timeout)
 27. **Payment statuses on Booking**: `UNPAID` → `AWAITING_PAYMENT` (today flow: admin accepted, awaiting PayFast) → `PAID` (PayFast success) or `FAILED` (PayFast failure).
 Cash bookings: immediately `CASH`.
 Never changes from PAID once set.
 28. **Trip statuses**: `AVAILABLE` → `PENDING` (booking submitted) → `BOOKED` (confirmed/paid) or back to `AVAILABLE` (rejected/cancelled/payment failed)
-29. **On-the-fly trips** (label = "User Request") MUST be DELETED not status-changed when rejected/cancelled/payment failed.
-Delete booking record FIRST (removes FK), then delete trip.
-This order is critical
+29. **There are NO on-the-fly trips and NO open-slot booking flow.** Users can ONLY book admin-created trips (green slots).
+The `createBookingForOpenSlot()` method, `handleOpenSlotClick()` JS function, Modal 2 (amber request modal), `POST /bookings/request`, and all related code were dead/unfinished code and have been removed in Batch 0.
 30. **`admin-notifications.js`** polls `/bookings/pending-count` every 3 seconds and shows a hard modal lock on all admin pages when pending bookings exist — cannot dismiss without responding.
 Post-action pause is **3500ms** (not 2000ms).
 For TODAY bookings, after admin accepts, the waiting screen redirects user to PayFast — admin popup disappears normally.
-31. **`booking-waiting.html`** is saved as `booking-waiting.html` (with hyphen) and the controller returns `"user/booking-waiting"` — these MATCH correctly.
-After CONFIRMED status (future day auto-confirm), page does NOT redirect here — user goes straight to `payment-pending.html`.
-For TODAY bookings, CONFIRMED on the waiting screen means redirect to PayFast, NOT to dashboard.
+31. **`booking-waiting.html`** is only used for TODAY bookings.
+It polls `/bookings/status/{id}` and on `AWAITING_PAYMENT` status (admin accepted) redirects the user to `/payment/initiate/{id}`.
+For FUTURE DAY bookings the user goes directly to `/payment/initiate/{id}` — the waiting screen is never shown.
 32. **`BookingService.java` injects `TripRepository` directly** — do not remove this.
 It updates trip status within the same `@Transactional` as the booking update to avoid nested transaction conflicts on Supabase pooler
 33. **Never use nested `@Transactional` calls between services for booking/trip status updates** — always do both the booking save and trip status update in the same transaction in `BookingService`
 34. **`Booking.java`** uses `FetchType.EAGER` for both `user` and `trip` relationships — do NOT change to LAZY or LazyInitializationException will crash the user dashboard
 35. `show-sql=false` in `application.properties` — do not re-enable, SQL logging adds extra round-trips
 36. **TODAY booking expiry timeout remains 120 seconds** (EXPIRY_SECONDS = 120 in BookingService) — this is the admin response window.
 FUTURE DAY payment abandonment timeout is **5 minutes** (300 seconds), handled separately by a `@Scheduled` task in `PaymentService`.
 37. **`ObjectMapper` in `BookingsController` and `AdminDashboardController`** must have `mapper.disable(SerializationFeature.WRITE_DATES_AS_TIMESTAMPS)` — without this, `LocalDate` and `LocalTime` serialize as arrays `[2026,3,20]` instead of strings `"2026-03-20"` which breaks the JS calendar
 38. **`TripService.getVisibleTripsForWeek()`** returns ALL statuses including BLOCKED — do not revert to filtering out BLOCKED trips.
-The JS calendar renders BLOCKED as grey and suppresses ghost slots for that time window
+The JS calendar renders BLOCKED as grey
 39. **Admin Bookings tab and Manage Slots** both use `BookingRepository.findByTripIdAndStatusNot()` to build a `bookingByTripId` map — this is how user name/phone shows in the table for BOOKED trips
 40. **Admin Manage Slots 1-hour cancel rule** — `AdminTripController.cancelBooking()` checks `minutesUntilTrip >= 60` server-side before cancelling.
 Template shows greyed "🔒 Too close" button when < 60 minutes away
 41. **BLOCKED trips show their reason** in the Booked By column on both Bookings and Manage Slots pages.
 Reason is required when blocking via Block Time page